Jaggernaut555/nodecg-melee-scoreboard/README.md

 If you already have a running version of the scoreboard then just download the `nodecg-melee-scoreboard.zip` file from the releases and replace the folder inside `portable-nodecg-melee-scoreboard-[version]/bundles` and it will keep all your previous settings.

+# Streamdeck

+I added some simple API routes to quickly modify scores, winners/losers bracket, and show/hide the scoreboard from devices like the elgato streamdeck.
+These can be used via the `API Ninja` streamdeck plugin from BarRaider.
+More information on [The streamdeck doc file](Docs/Streamdeck.md).

 # Installing from source
 nodecg-melee-scoreboard is a [NodeCG](http://github.com/nodecg/nodecg) bundle.